Assessed Value Vs. Appraised Value: A Beginner’s Guide

 An appraised value represents an expert’s estimation of what your property is worth.
 It’s an analysis of a property to determine a suitable sales price under current market conditions.
 A home appraisal is an independent and professional opinion of the fair market value of a property.
 This means that two home appraisers may arrive at different valuations.

-How It Works
+How Home Appraisal Works

-Then they’ll combine their research and will issue their findings in a formal report.
-This report will state the home's appraised value and list observations about the property.
+Then they’ll combine their research and issue their findings in a formal report.
+This report will state the home’s appraised value and list observations about the property.
 It will also note the calculations used to arrive at the number.

 How An Appraisal Vs. Assessment Can Impact A Home’s Value